bpicinato/MonArch/README.md

 # Instalation and requisites

-MonArch was developed and tested on Ubuntu distributions.
+MonArch was developed and tested on Ubuntu.

 To use MonArch, download the git repository on your machine.